https123456789/BFC/docs/configFiles.md

 Config files are a way to modify the way BFC handles your program, from setting the amount of memory available, to telling BFC how to handle errors.

-## Flags:

-### `warnOnNegativeShift`

-Dangerous
-{: .label .label-red }

-Type: `bool`

-Determines if an error or warning is thrown when a negative shift occurs.
-If `true`, bfc throws and warning when it encounters the negative shift **and skips the instruction**.
-It is recomemded not to use this flag.
-For more information see [this page](</BFC/whyYouShouldntUseThewarnOnNegativeShiftFlag>).

 ## Runtime Settings

 ### `memorySize`